kumahooks/writeups/flareon9/01flaredle/writeup.md

     let row = document.getElementsByClassName("letter-row")[NUMBER_OF_GUESSES - guessesRemaining]
     let guessString = ''
     let rightGuess = Array.from(rightGuessString)

+    ...
+}
 ```

 With no further peeking, We can immediately check which word is the #57 word of the list and it is: flareonisallaboutcats

-Upon submition of that word in the wordle game, We are greeted with the flag:
+Upon submition of that word in the wordle game, we are greeted with the flag:

 ![image](https://user-images.githubusercontent.com/69819027/201485717-e7e4688d-b792-44bd-bf8a-5b01772a783a.png)